P1sec/pycrate/README.md

 * *TS24501_IE*: structures for many information elements from TS 24.501
 * *TS24501_UEPOL*, *TS24526_UEPOL* and *TS24588_UEPOL*: structures for the 5G UE policy protocol from TS 24.501, 526 and 588
 * *TS29002_MAPAppCtx*: functions that relies on the Pycrate_TCAP_MAPv2v3 ASN.1 module, dealing mostly with MAP application-contexts
-* *TS29002_MAPIE*: structure for the MAP AddressString object
+* *TS29002_MAPIE*: structure for the MAP AddressString object from TS 29.002
+* *TS29244_PFCP*: structure for PFCP messages from TS 29.244
 * *TS29274_GTPC*: structures for LTE/EPC GTP-C messages from TS 29.274
 * *TS29281_GTPU*: structures for LTE/EPC GTP-U messages from TS 29.281
-* *TS31111_SAT*: basic structures and dict for the SIM application toolkit
+* *TS31111_SAT*: basic structures and dict for the SIM application toolkit from TS 31.111
-* *TS31115*: structures for SIM card's Secured Packets over SMS
+* *TS31115*: structures for SIM card's Secured Packets over SMS from TS 31.115
 * *TS44018_GTTP*: structure for the single GSM GTTP message from TS 44.018
 * *TS44018_IE*: structures for many information elements from TS 44.018
 * *TS44018_RR*: structures for the GSM and GPRS radio ressources messages from TS 44.018